savantcare/ptfile/ptclient/components/rem/README.md

 1. Add more
 2. Tab closed with X this looses values of all local variables When rem is mounted again, in the mounted() look for records that have isNew set
+3. Survive page refresh since state is blank when page is refreshed.
+Use localforage -> Decided not to do.
+For reasons read rem/cl/add.vue

 Todo:

-1. Survive page refresh since state is blank when page is refreshed.
-Use localforage
-2. Out of 3 add more doctor removes one of them
+1. Out of 3 add more doctor removes one of them
-3. Track if submit has been pressed and then call the DB code.
+2. Track if submit has been pressed and then call the DB code.
-4. sync id between server and client
+3. sync id between server and client